bdronneau/dotfiles/README.md

 ## Configuration

+On start if `DOTFILES_CONFIG` is not defined, script will ask to load one of configuration file available in `config/`.

 Script search for `DOTFILES_filenamefrominstalldir` environment variable.
-If `export DOTFILES_NODE=true` so install/node.sh will be take care in consideration Check `config` directory for example.
+For example, if `export DOTFILES_NODE=true` so install/node.sh will be take care in consideration.

 This is reverse from https://github.com/ViBiOh/dotfiles#configuration